 And another thing … we could do ourselves an enormous favor by remembering that we are not practicing Tantra alone but have an immense amount of help coming to us from the Dakinis and Dakas, the Tantric Buddhas.
 People aren’t always feeling this — so I thought it’d be nice to say something about it, seeing as it is Vajrayogini Day today.

-Carrying on from this article, I’m sharing more thoughts with those of you who have received Highest Yoga Tantra empowerments.
+Carrying on from this article, Enlightenment is reality, I’m sharing more thoughts with those of you who have received Highest Yoga Tantra empowerments.

 One reason we start Vajrayogini practice with the yoga of sleeping is because: